SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Evaluation

-Furthermore, we present the performance of GraphSAGE models trained via \n{} on the OGB-Papers dataset, which cannot be handled by DistDGL on our server with 96~GB RAM, as it requires about 400~GB RAM for partitioning~\cite{dgl_metis}.
+Furthermore, we present the performance of GraphSAGE models trained via \n{} on the OGB-Papers dataset, which \emph{cannot} be handled by DistDGL and PyG on our server with 96~GB RAM, as they require about 400~GB RAM for partitioning~\cite{dgl_metis}.
 Specifically, we partition the graph into 32 partitions so that each partition can be processed by a GPU for neighborhood sampling and GNN computations.
 We report the test accuracy results of a 2-layer model and a 3-layer model in Figure~\ref{fig:papers}.
-The accuracy is comparable to the ones reported in~\cite{zheng2022distributed} and~\cite{kaler2022accelerating}, which leverage machines with 824~GB RAM and 384~GB RAM, respectively.
-It is worth noting that their model hyperparameters might be different.
-Thus, with proper hyperparameter tuning, the accuracy could be further improved.
+The accuracy is comparable to the ones reported in~\cite{zheng2022distributed} and~\cite{kaler2022accelerating}, which leverage the machines with 824~GB RAM and 384~GB RAM, respectively.